PilotBenchAnonymous/PilotBench/README.md

 ## Relation to the Paper
 - Tool Registry (Tools) → Paper “Benchmark Setup” → “Tool Registry”, consistent with “Benchmark Construction > Tool Library Generation”.
 Error models and dependencies are detailed in the paper and appendices.
 - Tasks and Reference Workflows (Tasks + Workflows) → Paper “Benchmark Setup > Benchmark Data Organization” → “Task Specifications” and “Reference Workflows”.
-The four prompt variants correspond to “Workflow Prompt Generation” and “MDP-BASED OPTIMAL WORKFLOW GENERATION”.
+The four prompt variants correspond to “Workflow Prompt Generation” and “MDP-Based Optimal Workflow Generation”.

 ## Files and Contents
 - `tool_registry.json`